-- 14. "Direct drivers", both natural and anthropogenic, affect nature directly.
+14. "Direct drivers", both natural and anthropogenic, affect nature directly.
 "Natural drivers" are those that are not the result of human activities and are beyond human control.
 These include earthquakes, volcanic eruptions and tsunamis, extreme weather or ocean-related events such as prolonged drought or cold periods, tropical cyclones and floods, the El Niño/La Niña Southern Oscillation and extreme tidal events.
 The direct anthropogenic drivers are those that are the result of human decisions, namely, of institutions and governance systems and other indirect drivers.
-Anthropogenic drivers include habitat conversion, e.g., degradation of land and aquatic habitats, deforestation and afforestation, exploitation of wild populations, climate change, pollution of soil, water and air and species introductions.
-Some of these drivers, such as pollution, can have negative impacts on nature; others, as in the case of habitat restoration, or the introduction of a natural enemy to combat invasive species, can have positive effects. - 15.
-"Good quality of life" is the achievement of a fulfilled human life, a notion which varies strongly across different societies and groups within societies.
+Anthropogenic drivers include habitat conversion, exploitation, climate change, pollution and species introductions.
+Some of these drivers, such as pollution, can have negative impacts on nature; others, as in the case of habitat restoration, or the introduction of a natural enemy to combat invasive species, can have positive effects.

+15. "Good quality of life" is the achievement of a fulfilled human life, a notion which varies strongly across different societies and groups within societies.
 It is a context-dependent state of individuals and human groups, comprising access to food, water, energy and livelihood security, and also health, good social relationships and equity, security, cultural identity, and freedom of choice and action.
 From virtually all standpoints, a good quality of life is multidimensional, having material as well as immaterial and spiritual components.
 What a good quality of life entails, however, is highly dependent on place, time and culture, with different societies espousing different views of their relationships with nature and placing different levels of importance on collective versus individual rights, the material versus the spiritual domain, intrinsic versus instrumental values, and the present time versus the past or the future.
 The concept of human well-being used in many western societies and its variants, together with those of living in harmony with nature and living well in balance and harmony with Mother Earth, are examples of different perspectives on a good quality of life.